Table of Contents[Hide][Show]

 Your sleep environment is also extremely important for sleep quality.
 Artificial light, warm temperatures, sudden noises, and EMFs can all effect sleep quality, but these things are almost always fixable.
 Again, you’ll have to experiment to figure out what works best for you, but in general, here are some tips:

-- Remove ALL artificial light, including the light on your alarm clock, TV light, phone, etc. I use blackout curtains because we have artificial light outside, and cover my clock light with a towel.
+- Remove ALL artificial light, including the light on your alarm clock, TV light, phone, etc. I use blackout curtains. because we have artificial light outside, and cover my clock light with a towel.
 Our kids don’t have night lights, and they typically sleep very well.

 - Keep the temperature around 65-68 degrees and always below 70 degrees.
+I use a Chili Pad to help keep our bed cooler for better sleep.

-- Try some white noise like sounds of rain, ocean or our kids’ favorite, Gregorian Chant (though if any of them ever decide to become a cloistered religious, they will have trouble… chant always puts them to sleep!)
+- Try some white noise like sounds of rain, ocean or our kids’ favorite, Gregorian Chant (though if any of them ever decide to become a cloistered religious, they will have trouble… chant always puts them to sleep!).

 - Trade out your jolting buzzing alarm clock for a gentle sunlight alarm clock that will wake you up much more gently.
-I don’t know about you, but my dread of the sound of the alarm clock sound always caused me to wake up a few times in the early morning in anticipation of it
+I don’t know about you, but my dread of the sound of the alarm clock sound always caused me to wake up a few times in the early morning in anticipation of it.

 Do you have trouble sleeping?
 What is your sleep routine like?
 Any good tips?
 Share below!